Best Poker HUD 2019: Our Top Picks Revealed!

 Despite having fewer add ons it’s good software and for the price tag it’s great value.

-If you’ve new to poker tracking software, not good with complicated set ups or just don’t want to break the bank then give Jivaro a try for free.
+If you’re new to poker tracking software, not good with complicated set ups or just don’t want to break the bank then consider Jivaro.

 Poker Copilot Review – Best for Mac Users